nuejs/nue/packages/nuejs.org/docs/global-design-system.md

 The standardized layout is coupled with a powerful system to rapidly create different designs.
 It has the following features:

 1. **Modernization** The CSS is processed with [Lightning CSS](//lightningcss.dev/) to give support for modern/future features like nesting and color functions.
+It also parses CSS for any errors and Nue displays them to you on the browser.

 2. **Hot-reloading** Nue offers a universal solution for [hot-reloading](hot-reloading.html).
 It intelligently diffs and auto-updates your browser whenever you update your content, styles, or components.

-3. **Organization** Nue [auto-calculates](project-structure.html#page-dependencies) your page dependencies, keeps your CSS in order, and helps you take maximum advantage of the CSS cascade.
+3. **Organization** Nue keeps track of your [page dependencies](project-structure.html#page-dependencies) and helps you take maximum advantage of the CSS cascade.

 4. **Best practices** Nue offers [tips and recipes](css-best-practices.html) for writing reusable CSS that is easy to manage and scale.
 You typically end up with 10-100 times less code than in a traditional JavaScript-powered system.